Non-compliance with Housing Quality Standards means:

 If an owner has more than one vendor account with CMHA, all vendor accounts are affected by the above policies.
 HUD regulations specifically state that an owner has no right to participate in a HCV program unless the owner complies with all program regulations and policies.

 Please also be aware that units must be ready for immediate inspection unless prior arrangements are made with the inspector.
 Inspections with more than six (6) HQS violations will be recorded.
-Please cooperate by having your units ready for inspection in order for us to improve scheduling for move-in inspections and the quality of housing.
+Please cooperate by having your units ready for inspection in order to improve scheduling for move-in inspections and the quality of housing.